message/iata/FR.md

 - passengers arriving from Argentina, Australia, Bahrain, Canada, Chinese Taipei, Comoros, Hong Kong (SAR China), Japan, Jordan, Korea (Rep.), Kuwait, Lebanon, New Zealand, Qatar, Rwanda, Saudi Arabia, Senegal, United Arab Emirates, Uruguay or Vanuatu.
 They must not have been outside these countries in the past 30 days;
 - passengers with a residence permit issued by Andorra, Monaco, San Marino, Switzerland, Vatican City (Holy See) or an EEA Member State;
 - merchant seamen;
 - students.
-They must not arrive from Afghanistan, Belarus, Botswana, Brazil, Costa Rica, Cuba, Eswatini, Georgia, Lesotho, Mauritius, Moldova (Rep.), Montenegro, Mozambique, Namibia, Pakistan, Russian Fed., Serbia, South Africa, Suriname, Turkey, Ukraine or Zimbabwe;
+They must not arrive from Afghanistan, Belarus, Botswana, Brazil, Costa Rica, Cuba, Eswatini, Georgia, Lesotho, Mauritius, Moldova (Rep.), Montenegro, Mozambique, Namibia, Pakistan, Russian Fed., Serbia, South Africa, Suriname, Turkey, Ukraine or Zimbabwe; effective 4 December 2021, Malawi and Zambia will be added to the list of red countries.
 - passengers with a Laissez-Passer;
 - deadheading crew;
 - passengers with a COVID-19 vaccination certificate and accompanying children younger than 18 years.
 The certificate must state that they received: